Powered by Coverage.com (NPN: 19966249)

 Similar to home insurance, flood insurance offers financial protection if your home and personal belongings are damaged by flooding.
 Flooding is defined as an overflow of water onto land that is typically dry, but flood policies do have some limitations.
 Mudslides, for example, are not typically covered by flood insurance, whereas mudflows usually are.
 Similarly, damage from a burst pipe or sump pump is also not considered damage from a flood.

-Having flood insurance may be beneficial because flood-related losses are not covered under traditional homeowners, condo owners or renters insurance policies.
 Flood insurance policies are offered through the NFIP and some private insurance companies.
-However, a few homeowners insurance companies, such as Kin, offer flood coverage as an endorsement rather than a separate policy.
+However, a few insurance companies, such as Kin, offer flood coverage as an endorsement, which is an optional addition to a homeowners policy rather than a separate policy.

 When you buy flood insurance from the NFIP, your policy does not take effect immediately.
 There is typically a 30-day waiting period before your coverage goes into effect and you can file a claim.
-However, this period could be waived in a few scenarios, including if you need flood insurance to close on or refinance a home or if your home has been included in a newly designated flood zone within a certain timeframe.
-Private flood insurance companies may also offer shorter waiting periods (typically around 10 days).
+However, this period could be waived in a few scenarios, including if you need flood insurance to close on or refinance a mortgage or if your home has been included in a newly designated flood zone within a certain timeframe.
+Private flood insurance companies may also offer shorter waiting periods (typically around 10 days) or no waiting period at all.

 What does flood insurance cover?